-1. A majority of the voting IRB members (or their designated alternates), including at least one member whose primary concerns are in non-scientific areas, must be present in order to conduct a convened meeting.
+1. A majority of the voting IRB members (or an alternate), including at least one member whose primary concerns are in non-scientific areas, must be present in order to conduct a convened meeting.
 In order for the IRB to approve the proposed research, the protocol must receive the approval of a simple majority of those members present at the meeting.

-- 2. When the IRB reviews research that involves categories of human subjects vulnerable to coercion or undue influence, IRB staff ensure that adequate representation or consultation is present for discussions of research involving vulnerable human subjects. - 3.
-All IRB members attending the meeting receive materials listed in the Submission of Applications section above, prior to the convened meeting; have the opportunity to discuss each research protocol during the convened meeting; and participate in the determination of whether the research meets the regulatory criteria for approval. - 4.
-The IRB reviews each initial full review application with the PI or co-Investigator present during the convened IRB meeting unless the IRB Manager, IRB Chair, or IRB primary reviewer waives the requirement.
-After the PI leaves the meeting, the IRB reviews the application and discusses any controverted issues and their resolution prior to voting. - 5.
+- 2. When the IRB reviews research that involves categories of human subjects vulnerable to coercion or undue influence, IRB staff ensure that adequate representation or consultation is present for discussions of research involving vulnerable human participants. - 3.
+All IRB members attending the meeting receive materials listed in the Submission of Applications section above prior to the convened meeting; have the opportunity to discuss each research protocol during the convened meeting; and participate in the determination of whether the research meets the regulatory criteria for approval. - 4.
+The IRB reviews each initial full review application with the PI or Co-Investigator present during the convened IRB meeting, or with the study team available for questions and waiting in a meeting room during the IRB's review, unless the IRB Chair or designee waives the requirement.
+The IRB reviews the application and discusses any controverted issues and their resolution prior to voting.
+The PI and/or Co-Investigators may not be present when the IRB discusses controverted issues and votes. - 5.
 During discussion, IRB members raise only those issues that the committee determines do not meet the federal criteria for approval as specified in 45 CFR 46.111.
 In addition, the IRB determines whether the risk level assigned by the PI is appropriate.
 Also, the IRB considers whether the PI's preliminary assessment of federally mandated specific findings requirements (e.g., request for waiver of informed consent) is acceptable with respect to meeting federal requirements. - 6.
 In conducting the initial review of the proposed research, the IRB uses a reviewer checklist to determine whether criteria have been met for IRB approval. - 7.
 A member or consultant with a conflict of interest must leave the room during the vote and only participate in the review by providing information in accordance with the IRB Member and Consultant Conflict of Interest SOP.